wpilibsuite/frc-docs/source/docs/controls-overviews/control-system-software.rst

 .. image:: images/control-system-software/visual-studio-code.png
    :alt: Welcome screen of Visual Studio Code.

-Visual Studio Code is the supported development environment for C++, Java, and Python (the other supported languages).
-A guide to getting started with C++, Java, and Python for FRC, including the installation and configuration of Visual Studio Code can be found :ref:`here <docs/zero-to-robot/step-2/wpilib-setup:WPILib Installation Guide>`.
+Visual Studio Code is the supported development environment for C++, Java.
+A guide to getting started with Java and C++ for FRC, including the installation and configuration of Visual Studio Code can be found :ref:`here <docs/zero-to-robot/step-2/wpilib-setup:WPILib Installation Guide>`.

 FRC Driver Station Powered by NI LabVIEW (Windows Only)
 -------------------------------------------------------